Burke, Virginia: Public libraries

 Fairfax County Public Library operates the Pohick Regional Library, the Burke Centre Library, and the Kings Park Library in the CDP.

 Transportation

-Burke is served by two Virginia Railway Express stations, Burke Centre and Rolling Road, both on the Manassas line.
-It is also served by the Metrobus (Washington, D.C.) system, via the 17A, B, G, H, K, and L and the 18G, H, J, P, R, and S routes, with rush-hour-only service to the Pentagon and Springfield Metro stations.
+Burke is served by two Virginia Railway Express stations, Burke Centre and Rolling Road, both on the Manassas Line.
+The former is also an Amtrak station.
+It is also served by the Washington Metrobus system, via the 17A, B, G, H, K, and L and the 18G, H, J, P, R, and S routes, with rush-hour-only service to the Pentagon and Springfield Metro stations.

 Recreation and events

 Recreation

 Along the boundaries of adjoining Fairfax Station, Burke Lake Park is an 888 acre park centered on a 218 acre recreational lake.
 The park contains a 4.68 mi jogging trail, campsites, numerous picnic and sports areas, an 18-hole par three golf course with driving range, a disc golf course, miniature golf course, boat rental, amphitheater, ice cream parlor, carousel, and miniature train ride.